Countries have sharp drop in Covid cases weeks after the omicron peak; experts analyze scenario for Brazil | coronavirus

 The president of the Brazilian Society of Infectious Diseases, Alberto Chebabo, predicts that this week or next it will be possible to begin to notice a stabilization and even a drop in cases, especially in Rio de Janeiro.

 “The trend is that this wave of the omicron, because it is such an explosive wave and with such a large number of cases, is that it lasts around 5 or 6 weeks.
-So, here in Rio de Janeiro we hope that is very close to that peak”, said
+So, here in Rio de Janeiro we hope that very close to that peak,” he said.

+For epidemiologist Eliseu Alves Waldman, professor at the Department of Epidemiology at the School of Public Health at USP, the characteristics of the countries vary a lot, but it is likely that we will have a drop in cases in February.

+“Comparing curves is dangerous, because the characteristics vary.
+We assume that after reaching the peak, there will be a rapid drop in cases.
+We still don’t know.
+Northern Hemisphere countries,” Waldman said.

 In an interview with “O Globo”, infectious disease specialist Julio Croda, a professor at the Federal University of Mato Grosso do Sul (UFMS) and researcher at the Oswaldo Cruz Foundation (Fiocruz), said that the pattern has been rising for about five weeks in total. of transmissions.